Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

 Deaths

 Five times deaths surpassed 200.
-The state death record of 257 was set last Friday after 225 Wednesday, 245 Tuesday, 252 one week ago Thursday, 216 one week ago Wednesday.
+The state death record of 257 was set one week ago Friday after 225 Wednesday, 245 Tuesday, 252 one week ago Thursday, 216 one week ago Wednesday.
 Florida reported 120 deaths Thursday and 180 Friday.

 The first two deaths were announced on March 6.
 On June 16, Florida was in 11th place.